swendev/node-RESTlike-api-template/README.md

 * grunt
 * grunt-cli

-node.js and mongodb should be in your PATH variable
+Node.js and mongodb should be in your PATH variable.
+To install grunt and grunt-cli just type in a terminal `npm install grunt-cli -g`

 Installation
 ------------

-Open a cli in your node-RESTlike project folder and type in npm install.
+Open a cli in your node-RESTlike project folder and type in `npm install`.
 Npm should download all neccessary node modules.

 Development